The 10 biggest tech acquisitions

 Facebook’s motivation to acquire WhatsApp was driven by the app’s growth in percentage of market reach.11 Following its integration into the Family of Apps ecosystem, Facebook’s stock rose and an additional $3 billion was added to amount to a total of roughly $22 billion.13

-How to trade in tech with us
+How to trade or invest in tech with us

 With leverage, both profit and loss will be magnified to the value of the full trade.
 So, you could gain or lose more money than your initial deposit.